abeleinin/Metal-Puzzles/README.md

 ## Puzzle 2: Zip

-Implement a kernel that takes two arrays `a` and `b`, adds each element together, and stores the result in an output array `out`.
+Implement a kernel that takes two arrays `a` and `b`, adds each element together, and stores the result in the output array `out`.
 You have 1 thread per position.

 ```python
 def zip_spec(a: mx.array, b: mx.array):